Does your child sometimes make noise that drives you crazy?

-Join in with making the noise, or singing the song, or learn the words from the clip so that we can do it together.
+Join in with making the noise, or singing the song, or learning the words from the clip so that we can say it together.

-I’ve also found that it also makes the noise a whole lot LESS ACTIVATING for me!
+Firstly, I’ve found that it can make the noise a whole lot less activating or stressful for me!

-I suspect that’s because I’m going with the flow, rather than fighting it.
-And being part of it makes the noise somewhat within my control.
+I suspect this is because I’m going with the flow, rather than fighting it.
+And being part of the noise-making makes the noise somewhat within my control!

-It also allows me to experience the SENSATION of making that noise, which can sometimes help me to UNDERSTAND the enjoyment or satisfaction that my child is getting from it.
+Secondly, it also allows me to experience the sensation of making that noise, which can sometimes help me to understand the enjoyment or satisfaction that my child is getting from it.

-Oh, and if it turns out that my son was making the noise as a bid for CONNECTION, which could sometimes be the case, then he got it!
+And thirdly, and if it turns out that my son was making the noise as a bid for connection, which could sometimes be the case, then he got it!